datasciencemasters/go/README.md

  * Linear Algebra [Khan Academy / Videos](http://bit.ly/khanlinalg)

 #### Statistics
 How can we answer questions with data?
 Everywhere you look, you'll see methods from statistics.
-Spend a lot of time here.
+Spend a lot of time here!
  * Stats in a Nutshell [Book ```$46```](https://bookshop.org/a/2958/9781449316822)
  * Think Stats: Probability and Statistics for Programmers [Digital](http://bit.ly/ebook-thinkstats) & [Book ```$34```](https://bookshop.org/a/2958/9781491907337)
  * Think Bayes [Digital](http://bit.ly/ebook-thinkbayes) & [Book ```$25```](https://bookshop.org/a/2958/9781492089469)